maxpatiiuk/custom-new-tab-page/README.md

 ## Special features

 Double click anywhere on the page to bring up a simpler text editor for super quick notes

+You can change the value of the editor by typing `t.v = 'some value'` in the DevTools' console.
+Similarly, you can store a JSON value: `t.j = {"a": 1}`.